Tensor networks and graphical calculus for open quantum systems: Representations of Completely positive maps

 \subsection{Louiville-Superoperator Representation}

-We now move to the \emph{linear superoperator} or \emph{Liouville} representation of a CP-map $\2 E\in \Cx{X,Y}$.
-This representation is based on the vectorization of the density matrix $\rho \mapsto \dket{\rho}_\sigma$ with respect to some orthonormal operator basis $\{\sigma_\alpha : \alpha=0,...,d^2-1\}$ introduced in Section~\ref{sec:vec}.
-Once we have chosen a vectorization basis (col-vec in our case) we define the superoperator for a map $\2 E\in \Tx{X,Y}$ to be the linear map
+We now move to the \emph{linear superoperator} or \emph{Liouville} representation of a CP-map $\2 E\in C(\2X,\2Y)$.
+The superoperator representation is based on the vectorization of the density matrix $\rho \mapsto \dket{\rho}_\sigma$ with respect to some orthonormal operator basis $\{\sigma_\alpha : \alpha=0,...,d^2-1\}$ as introduced in Section~\ref{sec:vec}.
+Once we have chosen a vectorization basis (col-vec in our case) we define the superoperator for a map $\2 E\in T(\2X,\2Y)$ to be the linear map